rqlite/rqlite.io/content/en/docs/Guides/config/_index.md

 	<tr>
 		<td><code>-raft-shutdown-stepdown</code></td>
 		<td>If leader, stepdown before shutting down.
 Enabled by default.
-		    <br><br>If a node is being shutdown, and it&#39;s the Leader, this helps minimize the time the cluster is without a Leader.
-The leader will stop accepting client requests, make sure a target node is up to date and starts the transfer with a _TimeoutNow_ message.
+		    <br><br>If a node is being shut down, and it&#39;s the Leader, this helps minimize the time the cluster is without a Leader.
+The Leader will stop accepting client requests, make sure a target node is up to date, and start the transfer with a _TimeoutNow_ message.
 This message has the same effect as if the election timeout on the target server fires.
 </td>
 	</tr>
 	<tr>